Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 TCSK "They broke into my saloon during the night and took the months earnings.
 What am I gonna do?"<br>
 PP "Better let the sheriff know.
 They'll catch them soon.
 No need to go after anyone."<br>
 PP2 "It's alright, Dusty.
 You'll be on your feet in no time.
 You got a lot of customers every day of the week."<br>
-TCSK "That's not fine!
+TCSK "That's not enough!
 I earned my keep fair and square!"<br>
 TCSK "The saloon is closed until I get my money back!"<br>
 PP "What?!?
 We have to get the ones responsible for this!"<br>
-PP2 "Let's make a mob and lynch who's responsible for this!"<br>
+PP2 "Let's make a mob and lynch the brigands!"<br>
 A "Oh lord..."<br>
 TH "It's terrible!
 It's terrible!"<br>
 A "What's it now?"<br>